 Finding the right fit begins with exploring your personal and professional interests.
 Above all, you must be certain you have a real passion for the field.
-Medical sales is highly rewarding but requires a solid commitment.
-If you’re not truly passionate about the industry, you risk becoming overly stressed and frustrated.
+Medical sales is highly rewarding but it requires a solid commitment.
+If you're not truly passionate about the industry, you risk becoming overly stressed and frustrated.

 Medical sales encompasses a variety of concentrations, including: